svadilfare/codoc-python/docs/reference/config.rst

 Django needs you to bootstrap and import settings prior to importing any modules.

-The following bootstrapping example will do this, which is taken from our own backend, which is also written in django:
+The following config will do this, which is taken from our own backend, which is also written in django:

 .. code-block:: python